UniSymNet: A Unified Symbolic Network Guided by Transformer: Methods

 where $z^{(l-1)}\in \mathbb{R}^{d_{l-1}}$ is the previous layer's output, $W^{(l)}\in \mathbb{R}^{d_{l}\times d_{l-1}}$ ,$b^{(l)}\in \mathbb{R}^{d_{l}}$ are the weight matrix and bias vector for the current layer, respectively.

-To effectively represent the functional skeleton of a symbolic network structure, we convert a fully-connected neural network into a sparsely-connected one by employing a collection of binary mask matrices, \(\mathcal{M} = \{M^{(l)}_{w}, M^{(l)}_{b}\}_{l=1}^{L}\).
-In other words, during forward propagation, the following modifications are applied:
+To effectively represent the functional skeleton of a symbolic network structure, we convert a fully-connected neural network into a sparsely-connected one by employing mask matrices, \(\mathcal{M} = \{M^{(l)}_{w}, M^{(l)}_{b}\}_{l=1}^{L}\), as defined in Equation Equation \ref{eq: Mask matrix}.
+Specifically, during forward propagation, if $M^{(l)}_{w}(i,j) = 0$, it means that the $i$-th node in the $l$-th layer is not connected to the $j$-th node in the $(l-1)$-th layer.
+In this way, the sparse structure induced by the mask matrices reduces the overall connectivity of the network.